Three times a week, we do our podcast, Verdict with Ted Cruz.

 I'll give you the last word.

-ahead now I just think that they needed they need to really gear up for the next election because they've got to find a candidate that can can say I'm not owned by this corporation or that corporation that gave me money for my campaign Very well said, Lisa.
+No, I just think that they need to really gear up for the next election because they've got to find a candidate that can say, I'm not owned by this corporation or that corporation that gave me money for my campaign.

 Thank you in Alaska.

-We start with former Speaker of the House New King, Rich.
+We start with former Speaker of the House, New Kingrich.

 He'll weigh in on today's terror attacks in London, terror attacks.

-We're following the Devin Nunez revelation today that there was surveillance on the President elect himself and on Trump Tower.
+We're following the Devin Nunez revelation today that there was surveillance on the president-elect himself and on Trump Tower.

 And then our third story, we're monitoring and following what's happening in the lead up to tomorrow's vote in the House of Representatives to repeal and replace Obamacare.

-The Freedom Caucus says they have enough votes to stop it, and as of now, they are voting nay against the bill.
+The Freedom Caucus says they have enough votes to stop it.

-Also coming up in the final hour of our program today.
+We'll have two of them join us also coming up in the final hour of our program today.

 All right, news roundup and information overload.

-Obviously, we continue with our top story today, and that is the attack at the UK Parliament.
+Obviously, we continue with our top story today, and that is the attack at the U.K. Parliament.

 Also, the House Freedom Caucus will have two members at the bottom of this hour.